exploratoria/exploratoria.github.io/readme.md

 Noticeably absent are categories pertaining to computers, the Internet, digital media and the like.
 This website uses technology to explain, show and demonstrate the physical and theoretical aspects of our world.
 It attempts to achieve the best of what technology should do in the real world.

+## Current Status

+2015-09-05 ~ Still at a very early stage

+This home page will eventually become an attractive place to land on the site.

+The following information will be move to other pages.

 ## Cookbook